MetaSys-LISBP/IsoCor/doc/faq.rst

 .. note:: If you would like your software to appear in this list, please get in touch with us.

-"How many peaks should I measure?"
+How many peaks should I measure?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For a compound with :math:`n` atoms of the tracer element, you should measure :math:`n+1` peaks.

-"What mass fractions should I measure?"
+What mass fractions should I measure?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For a compound with :math:`n` atoms of the tracer element, you should measure the :ref:`mass fractions <mass fractions>` corresponding to the compound having incorporated 0, 1, ..., n isotopic tracers.

-"How to add a new metabolite/derivative into the database?"
+How to add a new metabolite/derivative into the database?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Open the relevant database file with a rustic text editor (e.g. Notepad++) and add a new row in your file following the format described in :ref:`Input data`.